Navigation

 720-405-6455

 Those returning to Denver via I-70 should plan a stop at the Golden Mill, a food hall with several vendors and self-pour tap walls serving beer, wine, cider and cocktails.
-Catch live music, hang out around one of its outdoor fire pits and take advantage of happy hour deals, available from 3 to 6 p.m. daily.
+Catch live music, hang out around one of its outdoor fire pits and take advantage of happy hour deals, available on weekdays from 3 to 6 p.m.

 click to enlarge Printed art on a cocktail